-The topics in this reference chapter provide details on the various charting elements and properties that you can use to customize just about every aspect of your dashboard charts.
+The topics in this reference chapter provide details on the various Splunk charting elements and properties that you can use to customize just about every aspect of your dashboard charts.
 Use this reference to customize charts whether they are built using the simplified or advanced dashboard XML.
-(For more information about the two kinds of XML, see "About Advanced XML" in the Developing Views and Apps for Splunk Web manual.)
+(For more information about the two kinds of XML, see "About Advanced XML" in this manual.)

 Chart customization introduction and tutorial

 While the topics in this reference chapter provide numerous small examples of how chart customization can be managed in simple dashboard XML with the Splunk charting controls, elsewhere in this manual you can find a comprehensive introduction to advanced chart customization.
 It includes:

 - longer and more detailed chart customization examples, with some additional background on how they work.

 - coverage of the slight syntax differences for chart customization in simple and advanced view XML.